SomeOddCodeGuy/WilmerAI/README.md

   tested in-depth so workflow updates will come at a later date.
 Support for KoboldCpp vision will be coming soon as well.

+- **Mid-Workflow Conditional Routing:** Similar to the domain categorization routing, you can now conditionally trigger workflows from within another.
+For example- you send in a prompt that involves the AI writing code for you: coding route is triggered, and you go into the coding workflow.
+Once inside that coding workflow, you may have another conditional workflow route for what programming language it is (like Python, C#, React, etc), each sending you down another workflow specific to that language.

+## Maintainer's Note:

+> This is a passion project that is being supported in my free time.
+I do not have the ability to contribute to this
+> during standard business hours on
+> weekdays due to work, so my only times to make code updates are weekends, and some weekday late nights.
+>
+> If you find a bug or other issue, a fix may take a week or two to go out.
+I apologize in
+> advance if that ends up being the case, but please don't take it as meaning I am not taking the
+> issue seriously.
+In reality, I likely
+> won't have the ability to even look at the issue until the following Friday or Saturday.
+>
+> -Socg

 ## Some (Not So Pretty) Pictures to Help People Visualize What It Can Do

 #### Single Assistant Routing to Multiple LLMs